ASMHSE/RothC-in-Assembly/README.md

 ### Outputs

-This example create files year_results.out and month_results.out with space separated values.
+This example create files year_results.out and month_results.out with comma separated values.
 They contains the yearly or monthly values of the SOC (both the pools and Total) and the delta 14-carbon.

 ##License